infobip/omnia-sdk/README.md

   - /gpt-creator/flow/inbound-api
   - /gpt-creator/flow/inbound-api-callback

-check the omnia_sdk/examples/http_api_example.py for more details
+check the omnia_sdk/examples/http_api_example.py for more details.

 note: these urls are temporary and will be changed in the future

 ## Logs
 TODO